Digital Taste Technology and the Future of HCI

 • Taste is chemically driven and among the least digitized of the senses.

-• Emerging research explores electric stimulation, ingestible sensors, and immersive dining experiences.
+• Emerging research explores electric stimulation and immersive dining experiences.

 • Designing for taste requires attention to safety, subjectivity, and cultural nuance, and raises new ethical questions around data, equity, and influence.